 1. Wastewater disposal methods should be determined by considering all factors, such as environmental impacts, long-term effects, technical feasibility, and cost effectiveness, especially the maintenance and improvement of water quality.

-2. Wastewater collection, treatment, and disposal alternatives should be encouraged where feasible, where water quality can be protected and/or where appropriate operation and maintenance are provided.
+2. Wastewater collection, treatment, and disposal alternatives should be encouraged where feasible, where water quality can be protected, and/or where appropriate operation and maintenance are provided.

 3. Alternative methods of wastewater collection, treatment, and disposal should be discouraged in areas where sewer service is provided or planned.
 In other areas, they should be considered only when an acceptable plan for operation and maintenance is provided, and they will not adversely affect ground and surface water quality and/or public health.